-Melanoma a big threat to older menMay 18th, 2012 in Cancer /
+Melanoma a big threat to older menMay 18, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Older men have an increased risk of developing melanoma, but most are careless about sun protection and do not know how to properly check themselves for signs of skin cancer, a new survey reveals.